 water cycle: The natural cycle of water in our environment: water vapor collects and condenses into liquid water, which in turn heats up, evaporates and returns to a water vapor state.
 The movement of water from the Earth's surface, to the atmosphere, and back to the surface again.

-- Moving without Wheels - Students observe a simple water cycle model to better understand its role in pollutant transport.
+- Water Cycle: Moving without Wheels - Students observe a simple water cycle model to better understand its role in pollutant transport.

-- How Predictable! - Students follow weather forecasts to gauge their accuracy and produce a weather report for the class.
+- Weather Forecasting: How Predictable! - Students follow weather forecasts to gauge their accuracy and produce a weather report for the class.
 They develop skills of observation, recording and reporting.

 Pollution is a problem everywhere today.
 Our air, water and soil all are contaminated as a result of our way of life.
 What is an example of pollution transport?
 (Answer: Water and air transport.)
 What other types of pollution do engineers help to clean up?
 (Possible answers: Acid rain, ozone, indoor air pollutants, factory and car emissions, and global warming.
 Tell the students they will learn more about these types of pollution in the next few lessons.)